LuciPengu/CS-2-Project-13/README.md

 # CS-2-Project-13
-In this project I practiced using classes, inline functions, accessors, mutators, reading files, pointers, and formatting a table using the iomanip library
+In this project I practiced using classes, accessors, mutators, reading files, pointers, and formatting a table using the iomanip library